-I discovered Crusty Sourdough bread in San Francisco years and years ago and I just loved the taste, texture and the toughness of those delicious loafs.
+I discovered Crusty Sourdough bread in San Francisco years and years ago and I just loved the taste, texture and the toughness of those delicious loaves.

 Sourdough bread is exactly that, a bread made from a “starter” that is allowed to mature over time.

-In the Cowboy culture (campfire dutch oven cooking) every cook has his/her sourdough "starter" which is usually flour, water and "time" with "time" being the most important factor.
+In the Cowboy culture (campfire dutch oven cooking) every cook has his/her sourdough “starter” which is usually flour, water and “time” with “time” being the most important factor.
 They nurture it and feed it until it ripens to their satisfaction.
 The hubby has had a container of his awesome starter in the fridge as long as I can remember.
-I just love it when he brings out his "starter" and his cast iron dutch ovens for a delicious meal in the "old" manner of cowboy chuck wagon style cooking.
-(Such as his Dutch Oven Texas Peach Cobbler) Over the years we have made Sourdough biscuits, pancakes , sourdough rolls and loafs in this manner.
+I just love it when he brings out his “starter” and his cast iron dutch ovens for a delicious meal in the “old” manner of cowboy chuck wagon style cooking.
+(Such as his Dutch Oven Texas Peach Cobbler) Over the years we have made Sourdough biscuits, pancakes, sourdough rolls, and loaves in this manner.

-I must confess it did took several rounds (failed attempts) to get this recipe to mine and the hubby's satisfaction but we are happy with this result.
+I must confess it did take several rounds (failed attempts) to get this recipe to mine and the hubby’s satisfaction but we are happy with this result.

 Sourdough Crusty Bread

 For the Starter

 - Mix flour, water, and yeast in a medium bowl until a dough forms.

 - On a lightly floured board or mat, knead the dough until smooth about 2-3 minutes.

 - Place in a lightly oiled bowl (olive oil) and turn to coat, cover with a clean cloth and allow rise for at least 3 hours (not over 5 hours)